Burgundian (party): Politics

 The Burgundian Party adopted a St. Andrew's Cross formed from two rough cut branches with buds as its symbol.
 The symbol is the predecessor to the Cross of Burgundy.

-Partisan use of the term "Burgundian" arose from a feud between John II, Duke of Burgundy and Louis of Valois, Duke of Orléans.
+Partisan use of the term "Burgundian" arose from a feud between John I, Duke of Burgundy and Louis I, Duke of Orléans.
 The latter was the brother of King Charles VI; the former was his cousin.
-When Charles VI’s mental illness interrupted his ability to rule, John II and Louis I vied for power in a bitter dispute.
-Popular rumor attributed an adulterous affair to the Duke of Orléans and French queen Isabeau of Bavaria.
-Supporters of the two dukes became known as "Burgundians" and "Orleanists", respectively.
+When Charles VI's mental illness interrupted his ability to rule in 1392, John I and Louis I vied for power in a bitter dispute.
+Popular rumor attributed an adulterous affair to the Duke of Orléans and French Queen consort Isabeau of Bavaria, and that the later King Charles VII of France is the illegitimate son of theirs.
+Supporters of the two dukes became known as "Burgundians" and "Orléanists", respectively.

 Other than in Burgundy's own lands, the Duke's supporters were particularly powerful in Paris, where the butchers' guild notably closely supported him.

 The partisan terms outlasted the lives of these two men.
-John, Duke of Burgundy ordered the assassination of Louis of Orléans in 1407.
+John I, Duke of Burgundy ordered the assassination of Louis I, Duke of Orléans in 1407.
 Burgundian partisans at the University of Paris published a treatise justifying this as tyrannicide in the belief that the Duke of Orléans had been plotting to kill the king and usurp the throne.
 Leadership of his party passed nominally to his son, Charles, but in fact to the young duke's father-in-law, Bernard VII, Count of Armagnac, who would form a league in opposition to the Burgundians in Gien, the Armagnac party.

 Both parties sought the support of the Kingdom of England.
 The Armagnacs supported a treaty with English King Henry IV to secure his military.
 The Burgundians remained neutral when the English invaded Normandy.
 That neutrality led to Orléans's capture by the English at Agincourt in 1415.
-After Armagnac's murder by a Burgundian mob in Paris in 1418, leadership of the party devolved upon the young Dauphin, who retreated to Bourges.
+After Armagnac's murder by Burgundian mobs in Paris after a Burgundian coup in 1418, leadership of the party devolved upon the young Dauphin, who retreated to Bourges.